 The Queensland Government claims that “the new Act cuts through the complexity of the current legislation and will ensure Queensland’s planning system is fair, open, transparent and easier to navigate for planners, developers, local government and the community.”

 According to the government, key features of the Planning Act 2016 include:

-- A requirement for assessment managers and referral agencies to public reasons for their decisions during the procession of development application;
+- A requirement for assessment managers and referral agencies to publish reasons for their decisions during the procession of development application;

 - Reinstated public access to information